onlypatric/PillarPeril/LOBBY_ENHANCEMENTS_PLAN.md

 - [x] On `Lobby.leave(...)`:
   - [x] Remove any lobby hotbar items (or restore previous inventory if you snapshot it for lobbies).
   - [x] Reset active countdown timers back to full duration whenever a new player joins mid-countdown, so late arrivals get the full timer.
+  - [x] On player quit or plugin shutdown, lobby inventory snapshots are restored to prevent loss.

 ### 2.3.
 Handling Hotbar Interactions